n6ai/minze/docs/api/index.md

 ### onDestroy

-A Hook which runs after the element is disconnected from the document's DOM and all it's eventListeners are removed.
+A Hook that runs after the element is disconnected from the document's DOM and all its event listeners are removed.
 Can either be a regular or async method.

 - **Method**